-Simon Young - Chair of 1864 and elected to the Hampshire Cricket Members Committee, Simon is Hampshire born and bred, and delighted to be actively involved in the promotion of our wonderful cricket club and the world class facilities that the club offers.
+Simon Young - is an elected to the Hampshire Cricket Members Committee, Simon is Hampshire born and bred, and delighted to be actively involved in the promotion of our wonderful cricket club and the world class facilities that the club offers.
 Simon is keen to see opportunities for all, regardless of background and experience, to participate, support and develop within cricket.
 Simon is a full time executive and Company Secretary with Cage Cricket 4 All.

 Jane Ward has been involved in the Dementia Communities Project in Hampshire for the past four years; supporting local volunteers to make their own communities more inclusive of people affected by dementia, running Dementia Friends Awareness Sessions, running training sessions as part of the ISPACE project to create Dementia Friendly GP Surgeries and partnering with Hampshire Cricket to enable people with dementia to continue enjoying cricket via the Memory Days at the Ageas Bowl and more recently playing Cage cricket.
 Jane has also been part of the voices for change training for care homes led by the Dementia Training Company over the past five years.
 Jane also volunteers as the Local Area Coordinator for SE England for the Alzheimer's Society Research Network.